governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 The fourth page shifts again.
 It is not mainly a semantic map or a business-model canvas.
-It is a dashboard/performance interpretation view.
+It is an older dashboard/perspective reuse view over the elements on Page 1.

 <iframe
   title="Knowledge Ontology Business Model — Page 4 Dashboard"